Narrowcasting: In television

 In the beginning of the 1990s, when American television was still mainly ruled by three major networks (ABC, CBS and NBC), it was believed that the greatest achievement was to promote and create content that would be directed towards a huge mass of people, avoiding completely those projects that might appeal to only a reduced audience.
-That was mainly due to the fact that specially in the earlier days of television, there was not much more competition.
+That was mainly due to the fact that especially in the earlier days of television, there was not much more competition.
 Nevertheless, this changed once independent stations, more cable channels, and the success of videocassettes started increasing and rising, which gave the audiences the possibility of having more options.
 Thus, this previous mass-oriented point of view started to change towards one that was, obviously, narrower.

 It was the arrival of cable television that allowed a much larger number of producers and programmers to aim at smaller audiences, such as MTV, which started off as the channel for those who loved music.

 Narrowcasting has made its place in, for example, the way television networks schedule shows; while one night they might choose to stream shows directed at teenagers, a different night they might want to focus on another specific kind of audience, such as those interested in documentaries.
 In this way, they target what could be seen as a narrow audience, but collect their attention altogether as a mass audience on one night.